lenghurst/atomichabits/docs/USER_JOURNEY_MAP.md

                           └─────────────────────┘
 ```

-**Optimisation Opportunity #4:** Invited users who complete the witness flow are not prompted to create their own pact.
-This is a missed conversion opportunity.
+**Resolution (Eyal):** The witness success screen now includes a **"Reciprocity Loop."** After sealing a pact for a friend, the user is immediately prompted with "Now it's your turn," creating a powerful psychological nudge to create their own pact.

 ---